 Most people who come to Heraklion pop in to see the Palace of Knossos, and then move on to more traditionally picturesque parts of Crete.
 However, after staying in Heraklion in December for two weeks, I have to say that the city has completely charmed me.

 While it has a more grimy exterior in places, I absolutely adore that about the city.
-Beyond this, though, there are so many beautiful Instagrammable places in Heraklion and hidden photography spots that you should definitely give the city more than a glancing pass.
+Beyond this, though, there are so many beautiful Instagrammable places in Heraklion and hidden photography spots that you should definitely give the city more than a passing glance.

 Want to save this post for later?
 Click to Pin it!